JackZhouSz/NeuralMapPrior/README.md

 This repo is official implementation of "Neural Map Prior for Autonomous Driving".
 Our main contributions are:

-* __A novel mapping paradigm__: integrates the maintenance of __offline global maps__ and
+* __A novel mapping paradigm__: integrates the __maintenance of offline global maps__ and
-  the
-  inference of __online local maps__.
-Notably, the computational and memory resources required by our approach's local map inference are comparable to previous methods.
+  the __inference of online local maps__.
-* __Current-to-prior attention__ and __gated recurrent unit__ modules: These are adaptable to mainstream HD
+* __Current-to-prior attention__ and __gated recurrent unit__ modules: adaptable to mainstream HD
-  semantic
-  map learning methods and effectively enhance their map prediction performance.
+  semantic map learning methods and effectively enhance their map prediction performance.
-* __Easy integration with existing HD semantic map learning methods__: Our approach can be easily integrated with existing
-  HD semantic map learning methods, such as VectorMapNet and HDMapNet, to improve their map prediction performance.
-  Moreover, our
-  approach demonstrates substantial progress in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.
+* __Easy integration with existing HD semantic map learning methods__: such as VectorMapNet and HDMapNet, to improve their map prediction performance.
+Moreover, our approach demonstrates substantial progress in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.

 ## Model Zoo